dask/governance/governance.md

 justification as to why this action is needed (e.g. the Member violated the Code of Conduct) and not other technical reasons (e.g. we have different viewpoints on project direction) or personal reasons (e.g. they belong to a competitor's organization).
-We ask that a majority of owners respond for quorum, and that those votes come from people employed/associated with at least three institutions.
+We ask that a majority of Steering Council members respond for quorum, and that those votes come from people employed/associated with at least three institutions.

 ### Conflict of interest